Frank Aiken: Chief of Staff

 Aiken had remained close to Éamon de Valera, who had long wanted to end the Civil War, and together the two came up with a compromise that would save the anti-Treaty side from a formal surrender.
 Instead of giving up their weapons, their fighters would receive a further order to 'dump arms' and simply return home as honourable republicans.
-Aiken wrote: "We took up arms to free our country and we'll keep them until we see an honourable way or reaching our objective without arms".
+Aiken wrote: "We took up arms to free our country and we'll keep them until we see an honourable way of reaching our objective without arms".

 The ceasefire and dump-arms order, issued on 24 May 1923, effectively ended the Irish Civil War, though the Free State government did not issue a general amnesty until the following year.
 Aiken remained IRA Chief of Staff until 12 November 1925.
 That summer the IRA sent a delegation led by Pa Murray to the Soviet Union for a personal meeting with Joseph Stalin, in the hope of gaining Soviet finance and weaponry assistance.
 A secret pact was agreed whereby the IRA would spy on the United States and the United Kingdom, and pass information to Red Army military intelligence in New York City and London in return for £500 a month.
 The pact was originally approved by Aiken, who left his position as chief of staff soon after.
 He was succeeded by Andrew Cooney and Moss Twomey, who kept up the secret espionage relationship.

-Founder of Fianna Fáil and government minister
+Founder of Fianna Fáil

-Aiken was at the April 1925 Commemoration ceremony at Dundalk, but by March 1926—when De Valera founded a new party, Fianna Fáil—he was in America.
-Aiken was first elected to Dáil Éireann as a Sinn Féin candidate for Louth in 1923; in June 1927 he was re-elected there for Fianna Fáil, continuing to be re-elected for that party at every election until his retirement from politics fifty years later.
-He entered the first Fianna Fáil government as Minister for Defence, later becoming Minister for the Co-ordination of Defensive Measures with responsibility for overseeing Ireland's national defence and neutral position during the Second World War (see The Emergency).
+Aiken was first elected to Dáil Éireann as a Sinn Féin candidate for Louth in 1923.
+Aiken was at the April 1925 Commemoration ceremony at Dundalk, but by March 1926—when de Valera founded a new party, Fianna Fáil—he was in America.
+In June 1927 he was re-elected for Louth for Fianna Fáil, continuing to be re-elected for that party at every election until his retirement from politics in 1973.
 In May 1926 he bought Dun Gaoithe, a dairy farm, at Sandyford, County Dublin.
-Aiken was an innovative, creative individual, an amateur inventor, taking out patents for a turf stove, a beehive, an air shelter, an electric cooker and a spring heel for a shoe.
+Aiken was an innovator, an amateur inventor who took out patents throughout his life for a turf stove, a beehive, an air shelter, an electric cooker and a spring heel for a shoe among others and also powered the family home in Sandyford through use of a wind turbine.

+He entered the first Fianna Fáil government in 1932 as Minister for Defence.